 The Kingston Presbyterian Church was organized in 1723 and located in a log building near the Millstone River in what is now the church cemetery.
-The church was formed shortly after Jediah Higgins purchased 1,000 acres from the Indians in the early 1700s and the town of Kingston was established.
+The church was formed shortly after Jedediah Higgins purchased 1,000 acres from the native Americans in the early 1700s and the town of Kingston was established.
 The location of this first log structure can be determined easily since all of the old tombstones in the cemetery surround the site where the church once stood.
 General George Washington traveled past this little church with his troops, avoiding the British after the Battle of Princeton by marching off to the left, down the road leading to Rocky Hill, while Cornwallis and his troops proceeded on the main road to New Brunswick.

 The Rev. Eleazar Wales was the first recorded minister of the church.
 He played a prominent role in the Presbyterian movement in and around Philadelphia, which was the center of Presbyterianism in those days.
 On May 26, 1738, the Synod of Philadelphia ordered the creation of the Presbytery of New Brunswick, and Rev. Wales was instrumental in its formation.